La-Mulana: Remake

 Plans for releases in North America and Europe were canceled by Nicalis, its original western publisher.
 In June 2012, EnjoyUp Games expressed interest in publishing La-Mulana.
 It was released on September 20, 2012, in both North America and Europe without the downloadable content available in Japan, which implementation was supposedly the reason for its initial delay.

-A Windows version, based on the WiiWare version, was released on July 13, 2012 on Playism and in October 2012 on GOG.com and Desura.
+A Windows version, based on the WiiWare version, was released on July 13, 2012, on Playism and in October 2012 on GOG.com and Desura.
 It has also been released on Steam.
 It features multiple language options (Japanese, English, Spanish and Russian), USB gamepad support (including Xbox 360 controller support), and also includes some tweaks and additions compared to the WiiWare version, including Hell Temple (which needed downloadable content on the WiiWare version), and a revamped Time Attack mode.

 A PS Vita version was announced at a Japanese indie game event sponsored by Sony and Playism in September 2013.
 Developed by Pygmy Studio, this release was titled La-Mulana EX and added a Monster Bestiary alongside some gameplay tweaks.
 The game launched in Japan on December 17, 2014.
-Rising Star Games published it in English in North America on March 3, 2015 and Europe on March 4, 2015.
+Rising Star Games published it in English in North America on March 3, 2015, and Europe on March 4, 2015.

 Sequel

 In January 2014, a Kickstarter was launched to raise funds for development of La-Mulana 2.
-This goal was eventually reached.
 The game was released on July 30, 2018, and focuses on Lemeza's daughter as she searches for her father.
 The sequel features a greater focus on Norse mythology compared to the first game.
 The game has been released on Nintendo Switch in Japan on June 27, 2019.

 A version containing both the first game and the sequel, La Mulana 1 & 2, was released on PlayStation 4, Nintendo Switch and Xbox One on March 17, 2020, in North America, and on March 20, 2020, in Europe.